 The USC Career Center recommends starting with these top 3 networking resources:

-One of the most important and advantageous resources for USC Trojans is the Trojan Network, our exclusive networking and mentorship platform.
-It only takes a few minutes to register and find alumni contacts and mentors that have volunteered to offer advice throughout your time at USC and beyond.
+One of the most advantageous resources for USC Trojans is the Trojan Network, our exclusive networking and mentorship platform.
+It only takes a few minutes to register and find alumni contacts that have volunteered to offer advice and mentorship throughout your time at USC and beyond.

 - Once logged in, select the “Network” tab at the top.
 This will display a complete list of alums.

-- Filter the list to find an individual by industry, geographic location, identity and residential communities, etc.
+- Filter the list by industry, geographic location, identity, and residential communities, etc.